 You can then build the firmware and gateware with a command such as

 $ python -m artiq.gateware.targets.kasli.
 If you are using a JSON system description file, use

 $ python -m artiq.gateware.targets.kasli_generic file.json.

 Flash the binaries into the FPGA board with a command such as

-$ artiq_flash --srcbuild artiq_kasli -V <your_variant>.
+$ artiq_flash --srcbuild -d artiq_kasli/<your_variant>.
 You need to configure OpenOCD as explained in the user section.
-OpenOCD is already part of the shell started by
+OpenOCD is already part of the flake’s development environment.

 Check that the board boots and examine the UART messages by running a serial terminal program, e.g.